johnpapa/angular-ngrx-data/README.md

 The version in `dist/ngrx-data` will reflect your latest changes;
 obviously the package deployed in `node_modules` does not.

-But you can see how the demo app runs against the published package by making a few **temporary changes**
+But you may want to see how the demo app runs against the published package.

+To do that, you'll have to make **a few temporary changes** to the TypeScript configuration.

-1. Remove the following from `src/tsconfig.json` so that the IDE (e.g., VS Code) looks for `ngrx-data` in `node_modules/ngrx-data` instead of `src/lib`.
+1. **_Remove_** the following from `src/tsconfig.json` so that the IDE (e.g., VS Code)
+looks for `ngrx-data` in `node_modules/ngrx-data` instead of `src/lib`.

 ```bash